emyl089/bug-tracker/README.md

 ## Project Bug Tracker
-Track your project bugs. <\n>
+Track your project bugs.
-This is a work in progress, the final product may differ.
+>This is a work in progress, the final product may differ.

 * #### Login.